MikeHopcroft/prepress/documentation/README.src.md

 ~~~

 ### Interactive Sessions
-The `interactive` command captures the input and output associated with one or more interative sessions with a native executable.
+The `iscript` and `ispawn` commands capture the input and output associated with one or more interative sessions with a script or native executable.
 Here's the source for an interactive block that displays a session with the `node` read-eval-print-loop:
 ~~~~

-[//]: # (interactive one > node -i)
+[//]: # (ispawn one > node -i)
 ~~~
 > a = 'hello from session one!'
 > b = 1 + 2